 TWO: A WOODEN BEAD GARLAND

-I have been stalking Target for this Hearth & Hand wooden bead tree garland for WEEKS.
+I have been stalking Target for a particular Hearth & Hand wooden bead tree garland for WEEKS.
 Every time it is back in stock it sells right back out again immediately.
 I happened to be at Hobby Lobby to pick up some other supplies, and noticed that they had some packets of wooden beads that looked similar to the garland I'd been wanting so badly.
 So, I threw a few in my cart as well as some black hemp cord and made the quickest, easiest garland ever whilst making dinner AT THE SAME TIME!
 And I love it!

 It really is as simple as threading the beads in a pattern, and tying a loop at each end to hang.
-I put a little tape on the end of the cord to help the threading process, but you could also use a really big needle.
+I wrapped a little tape around the end of the cord to help the threading process, but you could also use a really big needle.
 The cost for this one?
 The beads were 50% off, so I think it worked out at around $4 (and a third of the price of the Hearth & Hand one.
 Sorry Joanna.)

 THREE: A SCULPEY SHAPE GARLAND